exploring

 -Sekhmet (Gazi)

 I long for those quiet, awkward silences that often stretch between people to become something more.
 A stillness where hearts can breathe together, where even the empty spaces hold meaning.
-Let the moments of silence not be marks of disconnection, but of deep understanding, where unspoken truths hum like a quiet melody between us.
-I pray that the cries we hear in the night, the raw, visceral sounds of pain and longing become the precious calls of our souls, inviting us to witness and to understand.
-May they reveal, with a gentle caress, what it feels like to be held in the boundless, unconditional love of the Divine, to know what it is to be enveloped in love so deep that it peels back all that it is not.
+Let the moments of silence not be marks of disconnection, but of deep understanding, where unspoken truths hum the melody between us.
+May the music reveal what it feels like to know what it is to be enveloped in love so deep that it peels back all that it is not.

 If I am to embody the change I yearn to see, patience must be my compass, my guide.
 Without hesitation, without shame, I embrace love as the salve for all wounds, the balm for every ache.
 I know that love, when poured freely, will crystallize into everything I need, and in its overflow, it will become the source from which I can give to others.
 There is a strength within me, an unyielding force that grows ever more potent as I recognize that it is love that sustains me, that fills the vacant spaces, that grants me the courage to face each new day.
 It is love that has shown me who I am, and I have found that love reflected in the eyes of those who see me with grace, who hold me in my most fragile and radiant moments.
 In their presence, I am reminded of the truth of myself, and in their love, I have learned to be whole.